2022 Robotics & Computer Vision

 Hand Tracking System

-Custom Gesture Training: Rather than using pre-trained models limited to standard gestures, we implemented a system that allowed us to create and train recognition for custom gestures.
-This involved capturing images of our gestures in real-time and using them to build a custom dataset for machine learning-based recognition.
+Our implementation went through several distinct development phases.
+After evaluating various computer vision libraries, we chose MediaPipe for its robust hand detection capabilities, which provided pre-built functionalities for identifying and tracking hands, including detailed finger position data essential for our gesture recognition system.
+Rather than using pre-trained models limited to standard gestures, we implemented a system that allowed us to create and train recognition for custom gestures, involving capturing images of our gestures in real-time and using them to build a custom dataset for machine learning-based recognition.

 Number Gesture System